Macdonald index from 3d TQFT: Examples

-We also evaluate the three-sphere partition function as a function of mixing parameter $\nu$ and indeed find that it is minimized at $\nu=0$, see Fig.~\ref{fig:d3Fmax}.
-This shows that our identification of superconformal $R$ symmetry and $U(1)_A$ symmetry is indeed correct.
+We also evaluate the three-sphere partition function as a function of the mixing parameter $\nu$ and indeed find that it is minimized at $\nu=0$, see Figure~\ref{fig:d3Fmax}.
+This shows that our identification of superconformal $R$-symmetry and $U(1)_A$ symmetry is indeed correct.